isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 ### **Application**

-#### 1. Who is eligible to apply to travel to China under the fast lane?
+#### 1. Who is eligible to apply to travel to China under the RGL?

-Persons of all nationalities who are legally resident in Singapore (i.e., Singapore Citizens, Permanent Residents, Long-Term Pass holders) who need to make single-entry, short term essential travel for business or official travel between Singapore and the six fast lane regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin, and Zhejiang).
+Persons of all nationalities who are legally resident in Singapore (i.e., Singapore Citizens, Permanent Residents, Long-Term Pass holders) who need to make single-entry, short term essential travel for business or official travel between Singapore and the six RGL regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin, and Zhejiang).

 The relevant Chinese government authorities will assess each application on a case-by-case basis.

-#### 2. How do Singapore residents apply to travel to China under the fast lane?
+#### 2. How do Singapore residents apply to travel to China under the RGL?

-Residents in Singapore seeking to travel to China for essential business or official travel via the fast lane must be sponsored by either a company or a government agency in China, which will file an application on behalf of the applicant with the local provincial/municipal authorities.
+Residents in Singapore seeking to travel to China for essential business or official travel via the RGL must be sponsored by either a company or a government agency in China, which will file an application on behalf of the applicant with the local provincial/municipal authorities.
 As the application process and documents required for each province/municipality may vary, the local host company or government agency should check with the relevant local provincial/municipal authorities for more details.
 A list of these local authorities is at **<a href="#annexa">ANNEX A</a>**.

-If the application is approved, a Letter of Invitation specifically for essential business or official travel under the fast lane will be issued to the applicant.
+If the application is approved, a Letter of Invitation specifically for essential business or official travel under the RGL will be issued to the applicant.
 The approved applicant will thereafter submit a visa application and health declaration to the PRC Embassy in Singapore, which will issue the applicant a visa.
 The requirement to obtain a visa also applies to Singaporeans visiting China for less than 15 days, as the 15-day visa free facility for Singaporeans travelling to China remains suspended by the PRC government until further notice.
 For more details on visa application, please contact the PRC Embassy in Singapore.

-The traveller should work with his/her local host company or government agency to verify that he/she has fulfilled the fast lane requirements of the provincial/municipal authorities prior to departure for China.
+The traveller should work with his/her local host company or government agency to verify that he/she has fulfilled the RGL requirements of the provincial/municipal authorities prior to departure for China.
 Besides taking a pre-departure COVID-19 PCR test and obtaining a negative test result within 72 hours before departure, this may also include other requirements such as keeping the local authorities informed of the traveller’s flight details, and submitting the traveller’s closed-loop itinerary to the local authorities. **Travellers should also confirm with the PRC Embassy in Singapore the latest procedures and requirements, including approval for closed-loop management, before their departure.**

-#### 3. What visas will I be eligible for under the fast lane, and what is the visa duration in China?
+#### 3. What visas will I be eligible for under the RGL, and what is the visa duration in China?

 The duration and type of the visas issued by China will be assessed on a case-by-case basis by the Chinese authorities.